scsole/q-sys-module-dialog-controller/README.md

 -- Show a dialog (Modified from Uci.ShowDialog docs)

 ButtonText = {
+  "Timeout, no button was pushed",
   "Button 1 was pushed",
   "Button 2 was pushed",
   "Button 3 was pushed",
 }

 function UCIDialogHandler(choiceInt)
-  print(choiceInt, ButtonText[choiceInt + 1])
+  -- A timeout returns 0, hence buttons are one-based print(choiceInt, ButtonText[choiceInt + 1])
   Controls.WhichButton.String = ButtonText[choiceInt + 1]
 end